AkshayRaina/MavTech/README.md

 Software Engineering 1 Coursework Project

-Developed using Firebase Database, Kotlin and Android Studio
+Developed using Firebase Database, Kotlin, and Android Studio

+Do not Plagiarise  | Submitted Report for Team project